Townview

 Townview has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the population of the suburb of Townview is estimated at around 2,057 as of Feb 2026.
-This reflects a decrease of 10 people (0.5%) since the 2021 Census, which reported a population of 2,067 people.
-The change is inferred from the resident population of 2,057, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,820 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area around the suburb of Townview, its population is estimated at around 2,033 as of May 2026.
+This reflects a decrease of 34 people since the 2021 Census, which reported a population of 2,067 people.
+The change was inferred from the resident population of 2,033 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This level of population equates to a density ratio of 1,799 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As we examine future population trends, projections indicate a decline in overall population over this period, with the suburb's population expected to contract by 27 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to increase by 50 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Examining future population trends indicates a decline in overall population by 26 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 44 people.

 Frequently Asked Questions - Population